dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/HostGroup/Readme.md

 ![image](https://user-images.githubusercontent.com/40337213/225312399-fed466ca-ab10-405a-ac4b-21f7a5f1a85a.png)

 Avantage of the basic approach :
-- the tag and mz rulesare simple to do.
+- the tag and mz rules are simple to do.
-- no regex used.
+- no regex.

 ## Advanced approach

 You can use this approach to be completly generic.
+- All information are definid in the host_group.
+- Need tag with regex.

 Recommanded informations :